Is there a fee to use Mobile Banking or Mobile Deposit?

 How does Regulation D affect my Mobile Banking transactions?

-Transactions performed on savings and tiered money market accounts are subject to Regulation D and are monitored in compliance with the “Reserve Requirements for Depository Institutions,” as required by the Federal Reserve Banking System.
+Mobile Banking transactions performed on savings and tiered money market accounts are subject to Regulation D and are monitored in compliance with the “Reserve Requirements for Depository Institutions,” as required by the Federal Reserve Banking System.

 Up to six withdrawals or transfers among savings and tiered money market accounts are permitted each month in any of the following combinations, when payable to a third party or to another account owned by you: